kragen/derctuo/markdown/my-very-first-opamp.md

-It's been Norbert Wiener's birthday today, and although he wasn't the inventor of the op-amp, he was the key person in explaining the significance of the op-amp and similar things.
-So I thought I'd celebrate by building my very first op-amp.
+It’s been Norbert Wiener’s birthday today, and although he wasn’t the inventor of the op-amp, he was the key person in explaining the significance of the op-amp and similar things.
+So I thought I’d celebrate by building my very first op-amp.
 If I could.

-I got a four-transistor circuit working in [Falstad's circuit simulator](https://tinyurl.com/yyjol6yg):
+I got a four-transistor circuit working in [Falstad’s circuit simulator](https://tinyurl.com/yyjol6yg):

 ![(schematic screenshot)](my-very-first-opamp-sim.png)